cortex-lab/phy/docs/customization.md

 * `emit('color_mapping_changed', supervisor)`: when a different color mapping is selected.

 #### UpdateInfo instance

+This is an object that stores information relevant to a clustering action (merge, split, move, label, undo, redo...).
+It is passed as an argument to the `cluster(up)` event.

 This class derives from `phy.Bunch`, which itself derives from the Python built-in `dict` type.
 It is a dictionary with an extra `a.b` syntax that is more convenient than `a["b"]`.